ninewise/dissertation/appendix/chapter.md

   the OTU.

-* (first column) absolute and relative number of (paired-end) reads for the OTU that could be identified; UMGAP yields not identification if no peptides could be extracted from the read (e.g. because the read contains no coding regions or no coding regions could be predicted on the read).
+* (first column) absolute and relative number of (paired-end) reads for the OTU that could be identified; UMGAP yields no identification if no peptides could be extracted from the read (e.g. because the read contains no coding regions or no coding regions could be predicted on the read).